Rallapalli Ananta Krishna Sharma: Early life

 Rallapalli Ananta Krishna Sharma was born on 23 January 1893 to parents Karnamadakala Krishnamacharya and Alamelu Mangamma.
 He was born in Rallapalli village in Kambadur taluk, Anantapur district, Andhra Pradesh.
 Sharma and his sister Yadugiramma used to sing religious hymns inside the local fort at Rallapalli.

-Sharma arrived in Mysore in 1905 at the age of twelve years and spent a year at Parakala Matha under the aegis of Krishnabrahmatantra Swamy.
-Sharma helped the Swamy in bringing out 'Alankara Manihara' - a treatise on Alankara Sastra.
+Sharma arrived in Mysore in 1905 at the age of twelve years and spent a year at Parakala Matha under the guidance of Krishnabrahmatantra Swamy.
+Sharma helped Swamy in bringing out 'Alankara Manihara' - a treatise on Alankara Sastra.
 After his tenure at Parakala Matha, he went to Pandit Ramashastry in Chamarajanagar to learn Sanskrit.
 Later, in 1911, he married Rukminamma.
-Sharma lacked formal college or University education, but his proficiency in the traditional Sastras and musical compositions became his main strength.
-Rallapalli Ananta Krishna Sharma composed his first Sanskrit composition at the age of 14 years.
+Sharma lacked formal college or university education, but his proficiency in the traditional Sastras and musical compositions became his main strength.
+He composed his first Sanskrit composition at the age of 14 years.
 It was a composition dedicated to Goddess Lakshmi titled 'Jalarashi Balelole'.

 Musical Training

-While in Mysore, Sharma frequented Carnatic musical concerts by Veena Seshanna, Veena Subbanna, Karigiraya, Mysore Vasudevacharya, Bidaram Krishnappa and Chikka Ramaraya.
-His repeated attempts at persuading these maestros to take him as a formal student of music were unsuccessful.
-Finally, Bidaram Krishnappa agreed to teach Carnatic music to Rallapalli Ananta Krishna Sharma.
+While in Mysore, Sharma frequently visited Carnatic musical concerts by Veena Seshanna, Veena Subbanna, Karigiraya, Mysore Vasudevacharya, Bidaram Krishnappa and Chikka Ramaraya.
+He repeatedly attempted to persuade them to take him as a formal student of music but was unsuccessful.
+Finally, Bidaram Krishnappa agreed to teach Carnatic music to him.
 Krishnappa convinced Sharma not to participate in public expositions of his music in concerts and so on.
-Even when Muthiah Bhagavatar wanted to arrange a private concert for the ruling Maharaja of Mysore - Nalwadi Krishna Raja Wodeyar, Sharma declined it.
+When Muthiah Bhagavatar wanted to arrange a private concert for the ruling Maharaja of Mysore - Nalwadi Krishna Raja Wodeyar, Sharma declined it.